martinsorme/Finance/README.md

 ### Others

-Java game: Made a game together with a friend connected to a Java course at LiU.
+Java game: Made a game together with a friend.